 Our Children’s Center (OCC) is a private, non-profit corporation governed by a board of directors composed of parent volunteers and community members.
-OCC is licensed by both the Pennsylvania Department of Education and the Pennsylvania Department of Welfare.
+OCC is licensed by both the Pennsylvania Department of Education and the Pennsylvania Department of Human Services.
 OCC welcomes families from diverse religious, cultural, and economic backgrounds.

 OCC offers early childhood programs for children from 15 months through six years based on the Montessori Philosophy and Method of teaching young children, which encourages individual, whole-child development.
 Using this approach, we strive to achieve a balance in each child’s physical, social, emotional, and academic development.

 Respect is at the core of the Montessori philosophy– respect for oneself, for others, for life, and for the environment.
 Ground rules and behavioral expectations for both children and adults in Montessori settings are based upon these tenets.
 Our aim is to aid the children in their development of order, coordination, concentration, and independence.
 These are the basic principles of a Montessori education, and are achieved through the use of the Montessori Materials in a prepared environment.

 In keeping with Montessori Philosophy, we strongly encourage families to offer their children the opportunity to complete the full Three-Year Cycle in the Primary Classrooms.
 The third year in the Primary Program at OCC offers children a unique and wonderful opportunity to learn and develop across all developmental domains with activities such as the Bank Game, the Bead Cabinet, the Farm, and the Sewing Baskets.